-Smart Alerts show which Facebook ad content you should promote.
+Smart Alerts show which social adds on Facebook you should promote.

 Facebook’s marketing engine supports huge brands such as Nike and Amazon, and meeting the marketing needs of the largest organizations necessitates a high level of sophistication and advanced features.
 Wordstream Social Ads helps small businesses compete by giving them the advertising tools—and the ease-of-use—they need to tap into Facebook’s enormous audience of potential customers

-A host of easy-to-understand reports helps small businesses advertising on Facebook see the results of their marketing efforts.
-"The reports show how much you've spent and the ad performance in terms of reach, impressions, clicks, and conversions," says Kim.
+A host of easy-to-understand reports helps small businesses with Facebook social ads to see the results of their marketing efforts.
+“The reports show how much you’ve spent and the ad performance in terms of reach, impressions, clicks, and conversions,” says Kim.
 That information helps entrepreneurs to improve their social media marketing strategies.